ABHIGITE/Employee_Management_System/README.md

-📌 Employee Task Management Dashboard
+📌 Employee Task Management System

 A responsive web application built using React.js that allows Admins to assign and track tasks, and also enables for Employees to view and update their progress.